 The desktop control room for planning, exceptions, and customer visibility.

-WarePulse Desktop gives supervisors and coordinators one native workspace to release waves, resolve exceptions, and keep warehouse and customer teams aligned from the same screen.
+WarePulse Desktop gives supervisors and coordinators one native workspace to review allocation runs, release picklists, assign floor tasks, generate packing documents, read heatmaps, and keep warehouse and customer teams aligned.

 Stable Windows MSIX and notarized macOS DMG releases are published on GitHub Releases with versioned assets, release notes, and a deliberate rollback path for operations teams.